319th Expeditionary Reconnaissance Squadron: Interceptor training

 The unit was activated again as the 319th Fighter Interceptor Training Squadron at Tyndall Air Force Base, Florida in June 1975.
 It was part of the Air Defense Weapons Center, training interceptor pilots.
 A little over two years later the unit was inactivated on 1 November 1977.

 Aerial reconnaissance

 The unit was reactivated at the Japan Maritime Self-Defense Force's Kanoya Air Field as the 319th Expeditionary Reconnaissance Squadron in October 2022.
 Pacific Air Forces is setting up the squadron to fly General Atomics MQ-9 Reaper reconnaissance operations in coordination with the Japanese Ministry of Defense in the Indo-Pacific.
 The MQ-9s will carry out U.S. surveillance and reconnaissance missions with coordination with the Japanese.
+On 13 October 2023, the 319th ERS began relocating to Kadena Air Base after the agreement with the Government of Japan to house the squadron at Kanoya for one year expired.